zubekj/cog-abm/README.rst

 To run this software you need Python in version 2.x (3.x is not supported).

 There are mostly libraries which helps you develop your own simulations.
-Sample simulation you might find in src/steels/ folder.
-As of version 0.3 all parameters and configuration of simulations is stored in XML files.
+Sample simulation you might find in cog_simulations/steels/ folder.
+As of version 0.3 all parameters and configuration of simulations is stored in JSON files.

 Steels experiment
 -----------------
 An example experiment.
 It was described in work of Steels, L. and Belpaeme, T. (2005).
-Sample configuration is in files src/simulation.xml  and in src/simulation2.xml To run one go to src folder and run: python steels/steels_main.py -p "simulation.xml" this should generate some files – some of them are used by presenter which visualizes result by showing agents categorization at given points, and one is used by analyzer
+Sample configuration is in files examples/simulations/basic_simulation.json To run one go to cog_simulations folder and run: python steels/steels_main.py -p "../examples/simulations/basic_simulation.json" this should generate some files – some of them are used by presenter which visualizes result by showing agents categorization at given points, and one is used by analyzer

 Usage: python steels_main.py [options]